ccdmb/predector/docs/running.md

 Note that the software environments (conda, docker, singularity) often will not be entirely compatible between versions.
 You should probably rebuild the container or conda environment from scratch when changing versions.
 I suggest keeping copies of the proprietary dependencies handy in a folder or archive, and just building and removing the container/environment as you need it.

-### Configuration

-You can provide your own nextflow config files to the `-config` parameter <https://www.nextflow.io/docs/latest/config.html>.
-This enables you to tune the number of CPUs used per task etc to your own computing system.

-We'll try to add some details on how to do this soon.
-For now I suggest you copy one of the files in <https://github.com/ccdmb/predector/tree/master/conf>, and modify as needed.

 ### Providing pre-downloaded Pfam and dbCAN datasets.